Welcome to the Dr. Robert H. Hill II Dental Hygiene Clinic

 or latex (rubber gloves) is important for us to know.
 Please bring a list

-of all medications that you are taking.
-We can mail or fax you a health
+of all medications and/or supplements that you are taking.
+Your cooperation

 is appreciated.
 We want to serve you in a professional and responsible